 About 65% of students accepted to Florida State submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 620 and 680.
 Math scores were between 600 and 670.

-Florida State University Faculty
+Learn more about Florida State University admissions.

 The student to faculty ratio at Florida State University is 21 to 1, which is high when compared to the national average of 15 to 1.
 This may indicate that some of your classes will be larger in size than they would be at other schools.
 However, upper level classes will probably be smaller.